-Increase in pension provisions of £5.9m
+Increase in pension provisions of £0.9m

-The year on year adverse movement on pension provisions primarily reflects the latest valuation of the Greater Manchester Pension Fund (GMPF) on a Financial Reporting Standard (FRS) 102 accounting basis as at 31 July 2020.
-The latest valuation has given rise to a net liability of £14.5m compared to the prior year liability of £8.7m; this is largely a result of changes in financial assumptions in respect of the discount rate applied year on year (1.4% in 2020 compared to 2.1% in 2019).
-A reduction in that discount rate increases the assessed value of liabilities placed on benefits paid in the future.
+The year-on-year adverse movement on pension provisions primarily reflects the latest valuation of the Greater Manchester Pension Fund (GMPF) on a Financial Reporting Standard (FRS) 102 accounting basis as at 31 July 2021.
+The latest valuation has given rise to a net deficit of £16.3m compared to prior year deficit of £15.4m; this is largely a result of changes in financial assumptions in respect of inflation and rate of increase in salaries (Inflation up to 2.8% from 2.1% and rate of increase in salaries to 3.55% from 2.9%).
+Discount rate has this year increased slightly following some large reductions in recent years (1.6% in 2021 compared with 1.4% in 2020 and 2.1% in 2019).
+The increased inflation and rate of salary increase assumptions work to increase the deficit, whereby the discount rate increase reduces it.

-The material valuation movement demonstrates the inherent volatility around key financial assumptions used in the FRS 102 accounting valuation estimates as shown by the following actuarial assessed sensitivity analysis:
+The material valuation movement demonstrates the inherent volatility around key financial assumptions used in the FRS 102 accounting valuation estimates as shown by the following sensitivity analysis:

-CHANGE IN ASSUMPTIONS AT 31 JULY 2019 APPROXIMATE % INCREASE TO DEFINED BENEFIT OBLIGATION APPROXIMATE MONETARY AMOUNT (£000) 0.5% decrease in Real Discount Rate 12% 5,121 0.5% increase in the Salary Increase Rate 1% 564 0.5% increase in the Pension Increase Rate (CPI) 10% 4,451
+CHANGE IN ASSUMPTIONS AT 31 JULY 2020 APPROXIMATE % INCREASE TO DEFINED BENEFIT OBLIGATION APPROXIMATE MONETARY AMOUNT (£000) 0.1% decrease in Real Discount Rate 2% 1,185 1 year increase in member life expectancy 4% 2,023 0.1% increase in the Salary Increase Rate 0% 125 0.1% increase in the Pension Increase Rate (CPI) 2% 1,042